adyachok/bacsi/README.md

-Golem
+Bacsi
 =====

 ###About
 This project is extension of [Rackspace Gophercloud project](http://gophercloud.io/).

 Main reason: give admin go-tools to get more information about cloud.
-Project provides client for extracting information aabout hypervisors and servers.
+Project provides client for extracting information about *hypervisors*.

 **Warning!** To get this info - admin context required.